juanantonio284/my_python_notes/README.md

 # my_python_notes
 Introductory CSCI notes for the Python programming language

-Most of the material in this repository is taken from the MITx course **Introduction to Computer Science and Programming Using Python (6.00.1x)**
+Much of the material in this repository is taken from the MITx course **Introduction to Computer Science and Programming Using Python (6.00.1x)**

-The basis of this material is *copied and pasted* from class slides and transcripts, but I have arranged, re-arranged, explained, re-explained, commented, and changed comments to make it easier to understand.
+Much of what's in this repo is *copied and pasted* from class slides and transcripts, but I have arranged, re-arranged, explained, re-explained, commented, and changed comments to make it easier to understand.
 In other words, the contents of these files are either *very different* to the original class material or *essentially the same and don't provide anything new*, depending on how